hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 ```

 ### Alignment to genome
-The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several splice-aware alignment tools such as [STAR](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635) or [TopHat2](https://ccb.jhu.edu/software/tophat/index.shtml).
+The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several splice-aware alignment tools such as [STAR](https://github.com/alexdobin/STAR) or [TopHat2](https://ccb.jhu.edu/software/tophat/index.shtml).
 The choice of aligner is a personal preference and also dependent on the computational resources that are available to you.

-For this workshop we will be using STAR (Spliced Transcripts Alignment to a Reference), an aligner designed to specifically address many of the challenges of RNAseq
-data mapping, and utilizes a novel strategy for spliced alignments.
-STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping
+For this workshop we will be using STAR (Spliced Transcripts Alignment to a Reference), an aligner designed to specifically address many of the challenges of RNAseq read mapping by using a novel strategy for spliced alignments.
+STAR is shown to have **high accuracy** and outperforms other aligners by more than a **factor of 50 in mapping
-speed (but also requires quite a bit of memory).
-More details on the algorithm itself can be found in the publication linked above.
-Aligning reads using STAR is a two step process: 1) Create a genome index 2) Map reads to the genome.
+speed (but also requires quite a bit of memory**).
+More details on the algorithm itself can be found in the [STAR publication](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635).

+Aligning reads using STAR is a two step process:

+1. Create a genome index
+2. Map reads to the genome.

 > A quick note on shared databases for human and other commonly used model organisms.
 The Orchestra cluster has a designated directory at `/groups/shared_databases/` in which there are files that can be accessed by any user.
 These files contain, but are not limited to, genome indices for various tools, reference sequences, tool specific data, and data from public databasese such as NCBI and PDB.
 So when using a tool and requires a reference of sorts, it is worth taking a quick look here because chances are it's already been taken care of for you.